dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Spend all my time on reading the PythonistaCafe article about print()

 **Thoughts:** A little bit tougher to focus today but I got through it and looking forward to tomorrow.

+### Day 52: 21 Aug 2019

+**Today's Progress**: Spent the time on the e-book Python Basics: A Practical Introduction to Python 3

+**Thoughts:** Missed a few days but, hopefully, I'm back on track.